turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 Here are some ideas:
 * **UI/UX Updates**
-  - Ensure your application is fully responsive across small, medium and large breakpoints, is fully tabbable and has a 95 score or higher on Lighthouse
+  - Ensure your application is fully responsive across small, medium and large breakpoints, is fully tabbable and has a 95 score or higher on Lighthouse.
+User interactions should be intuitive and the app should include appropriate hover states and focus states
 * **Add a Complex Feature**
   - Create a new feature for the application that will bring value to the user and will allow you to challenge yourself, such as:
     - Allow users to create movie lists and save movies to those lists.
 Persisting this data to Local Storage